Canadian Computing Competition

 The logo of the Centre for Education in Mathematics and Computing.

-The Canadian Computing Competition (CCC, Concours canadien d'informatique) is an annual programming competition for secondary school students in Canada, organized by the Centre for Education in Mathematics and Computing at the University of Waterloo.
+The Canadian Computing Competition (CCC, Concours canadien d'informatique) is an annual programming competition for secondary school students, organized by the Centre for Education in Mathematics and Computing at the University of Waterloo.
+It serves as a qualifier for selecting the Canadian team sent to the International Olympiad in Informatics (IOI), and results are also considered for admission to Waterloo's STEM programs.